A new use of nonlocal symmetries for computing Liouvillian first integrals of rational second order ordinary differential equations: Performance of the algorithms

 \subsubsection{First set:}

-\begin{obs} The following tables describe the memory and CPU time expenditures of the most costly routines (computationally speaking) of the procedure {\it NLSDIF} when applied to the 2ODEs that follow. \end{obs}
+\begin{obs} The following tables describe the memory and CPU time expenditures of the most costly routines (computationally speaking) of the procedures {\it NLS} and {\it PLDIF} when applied to the 2ODEs that follow. \end{obs}

 {\bf 2ODE-1:}

 {\bf Procedure {\it NLS}:}